Robin Ellis: Life and career

-Ellis was born in Ipswich, Suffolk.
+Ellis was born 8 January 1942, in Ipswich, Suffolk.
 He was educated at the independent Highgate School in Highgate in north London, and at Fitzwilliam College, Cambridge where he read history and appeared in over 20 plays.
-His first West End performance was in Sheridan's The Rivals at the Haymarket Theatre, as Captain Jack Absolute.
-He went on to play in The Real Inspector Hound at the Criterion Theatre and Widowers' Houses at the Royal Court.
+His first West End performance was as Captain Jack Absolute in Sheridan's The Rivals at the Haymarket Theatre from 6th October 1966 – August 1967.
+He went on to play in The Real Inspector Hound at the Criterion Theatre (1968), and Widowers' Houses at the Royal Court Theatre (1970).

 He was part of the innovative Actors' Company, founded in 1972 by Ian McKellen and Edward Petherbridge, organised and run democratically by the actors themselves.
-In that repertory company he appeared in 'Tis Pity She's a Whore, Ruling the Roost, The Way of the World, The Wood Demon, The Bacchae, Tartuffe, King Lear and Knots (based on the R. D. Laing book).
+In that repertory company he played Grimaldi in 'Tis Pity She's a Whore (1972), He played Fainhall in The Way of the World (1973-1974), Theodore in The Wood Demon (1973-1974), and Albany in King Lear (1974).

-Ellis's big break came in 1975 with his first major role in a popular television series.
-He played the heart throb Ross Poldark in the BBC 1 series, Poldark.
+His big break came in 1975, with his first major role playing heart throb Ross Poldark in the 18th Century classic BBC 1 series, Poldark (1975-1977), adapted from a series of books by the British author Winston Graham.

 In 1969, he played Ames in the film Arthur?
 Arthur!.
 Ellis co-starred with Lee Remick in the Merchant Ivory film The Europeans (1979), based on the novel by Henry James, playing the role of John Acton.
-Ellis appeared in the CBS mini-series The Curse of King Tut's Tomb (playing Howard Carter, the Englishman who discovered the tomb of King Tut), in the ITV drama Heartbeat and in a BBC adaptation of A Dark-Adapted Eye (1994) a psychological thriller written by Ruth Rendell.
+Ellis appeared in the CBS mini-series The Curse of King Tut's Tomb (1980), (playing Howard Carter, the Englishman who discovered the tomb of King Tut), in the ITV drama Heartbeat (2001 & 2006), and in a BBC adaptation of A Dark-Adapted Eye (1994) a psychological thriller written by Ruth Rendell.

 Ellis also had a long career in the theatre, including a stint with the Royal Shakespeare Company.
 He appeared there in a musical version of The Comedy of Errors playing Pinch; in King Lear playing Edmund; Troilus and Cressida playing Achilles; and in Much Ado About Nothing playing Don Pedro.
 His last West End theatre performance was with Zoë Wanamaker in Sylvia by A.R.
 Gurney at the Apollo Theatre in 1996.

-He is a well-known voiceover artist, and co-owned a voiceover agency called Voices in London for many years.
-He has narrated documentaries, including Fall of the Wall, The Second Russian Revolution, The Death of Yugoslavia and End of Empire.

-He is the author of a memoir entitled Making Poldark about the series (originally published by Bossiney Books, ISBN 0-906456-00-2).
-Making Poldark was expanded and revised in 2012, and republished by Palo Alto Publishing (ISBN 9780983939818).
-An audio version of his memoir was released on Audible in June 2015.

 He had a recurring role in the 2015-2019 BBC adaptation of Poldark as Reverend Halse.

-In 2021, he played the Ghost in an online production of Hamlet, produced by the Gorilla Repertory Theater in New York, which was scheduled for completion in autumn 2021.
+Health

+He was diagnosed with Type 2 diabetes.